 2. Staying in an Airbnb has an element of risk

-While we’ve never had any issues using Airbnb in Europe, you do occasionally hear newspapers reporting horror stories about travellers’ experiences with Airbnb.
+While we’ve never had any issues using Airbnb, you do occasionally hear newspapers reporting horror stories about travellers’ experiences with Airbnb.
 There is always going to be a small element of risk when staying in somebody else’s house, however, this can easily be avoided with some basic research.

 We always stay with people that have had their profiles verified and have at least at a couple of positive reviews.
 Also, always make sure to research the neighbourhood of the Airbnb before booking to make sure it’s appropriate for your stay – you don’t want to end up in party central if you’re after a quiet weekend away!